django-cms/django-cms/docs/how_to/contributing.rst

     OK

-Output is quite similar than the previous run, only the longer execution time gives us a hint that this test is actually doing something.
+The output is quite similar to the previous run, but the longer execution time gives us a hint that this test is actually doing something.

 Let's quickly check the test code.